paulfioravanti/presentations/exercism_elm_bob/exercism_elm_bob.md

 ```

 ^
-The implementation for the `onlyDigitsAndNonWords` function uses a regex string that checks for a string full of only numbers or non letters, does the Maybe regex dance of grabbing the string, creating an actual regex from it, and giving it a default value if that regex creation fails.
+The implementation for the `onlyDigitsOrNonWords` function uses a regex string that checks for a string full of only numbers or non letters, does the Maybe regex dance of grabbing the string, creating an actual regex from it, and giving it a default value if that regex creation fails.
 Only then does it check the regex to see if the message matches it.

 ---
 [.background-color: #FFFFFF]